Kanye West and Adidas Could Be Releasing the Most Eye-Catching Yeezy Boost Yet

 If this makeup — or anything similar, for that matter — ends up releasing, it goes without saying that it would be the most colorful Adidas x Yeezy release yet.

-As of now, this style is set for a December release, but that could change between now and then.
+This style is set for a December release, but that could change between now and then.
 In the meantime, a “Dark Green” Yeezy Boost 350 V2 is expected to release in June.

 Want more?